vxern/silesian/README.md

   - `śla` - Ślabikŏrzowy Szrajbōnek ('The Elementary Orthography')
     - `śla/F` - Full
     - `śla/S` - Simplified
-    - `śla/E` - Extended version of the base orthography
+    - `śla/E` - With extensions on top of the base orthography
     - `śla/~` - Ślabikŏrz-esque
   - `ste` - Steuerowy Szrajbůnek ('The Steuer Orthography')
+    - `śla/E` - With extensions on top of the base orthography
     - `ste/~` - Steuer-esque
   - `kos` - Kosmała
-  - `wen` - Wencel
   - `etc` - Et cetera, i.e. custom, ad-hoc orthography
   - `pol` - Approximation using Polish orthography
   - `ces` - Approximation using Czech orthography
 - Requests
-  - `missing` - The given piece of information is missing, please add it.
+  - `missing` - A given piece of information is missing.
+(Please help out in locating it)
+  - `unknown` - A given piece of information is unknown.
+(Please help out in finding it out)
 - Other
   - 💵 - Paid resource
+  - 🧩 - Physical item

 </details>